 We make decisions in one of two ways.
 For simpler applications, a senior officer checks the report and signs off the decision.

-The council now operates two planning committees, covering the east and the west of the district, and exercises, within the committees' areas, the council's powers and duties relating to development.
+The council operates a planning committee and exercises the council's powers and duties relating to development.

 The planning committee usually looks at larger and more complex applications.
 Five working days before the meeting, we publish the agenda, which includes all of the case officers' reports.
 The council is committed to extending public involvement in the planning process.
 Members of the public are invited to speak at the planning meetings during consideration of an application.
 However, registration should be no later than 14:00 on the last working day before the meeting.
 If you wish to register you should email firstname.lastname@example.org or call 01789 260245.
 A leaflet, Public Involvement in Stratford-on-Avon District Council Planning Committees, provides further advice and guidance.